 A 401(k) is a retirement savings plan sponsored by an employer.
 It lets you save and invest for your own retirement while taking advantage of unique tax benefits.

 Investment Options – Can I Invest My Own 401(k)?

 Most employers offer traditional 401(k) retirement plans with a limited array of investment options, including stocks, bonds, mutual funds, and index funds.
 Very seldom do you find employers offering more self-directed retirement plans that allow for alternative investments like real estate.

-Because of that, very few people know that there’s an option to roll your 401(k) funds into self-directed retirement accounts, which gives you much more freedom over the types of investments you want to make with your retirement funds.
+Because of that, very few people know that there’s an option to roll your 401(k) funds into self-directed 401(k) for real estate or other investments, which gives you much more freedom over the types of investments you want to make with your retirement funds.

 If you have an old 401(k) from a previous employer, you can easily roll that into a self-directed account, which gives you much more control and flexibility into deciding how to invest those funds.

 One of the biggest benefits that 401(k) plans offer is tax advantages, which can allow you to defer income tax until you reach retirement age.

 Depending on how you structure your 401(k), you can either use 401(k) contributions to reduce your adjusted gross income and thus defer income tax, or you can pay income tax now, via a Roth 401(k).

 While the latter option doesn’t provide an up front tax write-off, you can enjoy the growth without having to pay taxes down the road.

 One thing to keep in mind is that the 401(k) does come with an annual contribution limit, which often changes from year to year.
 The limit depends on your age (the limit is higher if you’re over 50 years of age), as well as whether you’re a W-2 employee or business owner.